Boosting grassroots rugby

 Transforming young lives and grassroots rugby clubs.

 Boosting grassroots rugby has always been a big part of our sports programmes, through match-funded projects like Coventrians RFC with Toolstation, and our larger programmes in collaboration with the Rugby Football Union (RFU).
-All with the aim to help them become more inclusive, become more financially sustainable and ultimately help more local people to get active and involved with the game.
+All with the aim to help them become more inclusive, more financially sustainable and ultimately help more local people to get active and involved with the game.

 Removing barriers to play